 No, cadets must volunteer and be medically qualified to try and become an Air Force pilot.
 The majority of each class chooses to go to pilot training after graduation, but roughly half of our graduates are selected for a variety of other careers.
 For more information on what career options are available to our graduates, click here.

 Flying is a large part of the Air Force Academy experience.
 Some of the most enjoyable training cadets say they get at the Academy is the aviation and airmanship courses offered throughout their four years at the Academy.
 Airmanship opportunities range from flying solo in a sailplane to parachuting out of an aircraft.
 For more information about all of our airmanship programs, visit airmanship.

 The U.S. Air Force Academy’s Preparatory School prepares a diverse group of cadet candidates in academics, athletics, character development, and military training to succeed and lead at the Academy.
 Cadet candidates are not guaranteed an appointment to the Academy, but may earn a recommendation to the Academy from the Prep School Commander based on their performance during the Prep School’s rigorous 10-month program.
-For more information about the Academy’s Preparatory School, visit the prep school.
+For more information, click here.